RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/11_finding_files.md

-#  Find files with specific properties
+#  Find files using specific parameters

 ### QUESTION #11 (Part 1):
 Find all the files in the ```/etc``` (not subdirectories) where the files were modified more than 180 days ago, then